guettli/why-i-like-pycharm/README.md

 * Below the code window there is a line where you can see the upper levels (method name, class name).
 * Exclude directories containing generated data.
 For example "staticfiles" directory in a Django context: right click "Mark Directory as > Excluded"
 * Alt-F12: Open terminal.
+* Comparing two file.
+If both files are in the same directory the easiest way is via "Project", then ctrl-click the first, then the second, then right-click "Compare Files".
+* Comparing two files which are not in the same directory.
+Since scrolling trough a big tree-view of directories and files is no fun: Open the first file.
+Then use steering wheel in Projects to navigate the tree-view to the file.
+Then open the second file, Then go to the first file in the tree-view again, don't left-click, just right click, then "Compare to Editor".
+The procedure sound complicated, but once you understood it, it's easy.

 ## Editing